 When your balance transfer card has already served its purpose of helping you eliminate debt, what’s next?
 Usually, you put that card aside or close it.
 That probably won’t be the case if you have the Discover it® card.

 To start off, the card comes with a 0% introductory APR on balance transfers for 18 months (3% balance transfer fee does apply) — a generous amount of time to work on your debt.

 Even when the introductory period is over, you’ll still be left with a great cash back credit card that offers 5% cash back after you sign up on certain purchase categories that rotate quarterly.
 All other purchases earn 1% cash back.

-Not only that, the Discover it® card can have a relatively-low standard APR of 10.99% to add to useful perks like free FICO® credit scores online and on monthly statements and no foreign transaction fees.
+Not only that, the Discover it® card can have a relatively low standard APR of 10.99% to add to useful perks like free FICO® credit scores online and on monthly statements, as well as no foreign transaction fees.

 If you want a balance transfer card worthy of keeping for the long haul, go for the Discover it® card.

 - Pros: 0% Intro APR on balance transfers for 18 months; offers cash back

 A great balance transfer credit card has no balance transfer fee and a nice, long 0% APR on balance transfers.
 That’s what you’ll get with the Chase Slate card.